No direct combat for Iraqi Kurds in Kobani, ISIS loses ground in Iraq

 Much may depend on whether the performance of Iraq’s army and security forces improves.

-Their advances over the weekend and other operations indicate they rely heavily on support from Shi‘ite militias whose alleged human rights abuses against minority Sunnis have fueled sectarian bloodshed and helped destabilize Iraq.
+Their advances over the weekend and other operations indicate they rely heavily on support from Shi‘ite militias whose alleged human rights abuses against minority Sunnis have fueled sectarian bloodshed and helped destabilise Iraq.

 The next major security operation is expected to target the town of Amriyat al-Falluja, located in the Sunni heartland of Anbar province, just 40 km (25 miles) from Baghdad.